morganthomas/winning-arguments/winning-arguments.md

 **This cake is well named, as it has a very delicate consistency.**

+=> ((this cake is well named) and (this cake is delicate in consistency))

-- Irma S. Rombauer.
+Source: Irma S. Rombauer.
 The Joy of Cooking.
 Simon & Schuster Inc.

-((this cake is well named) and (this cake is delicate in consistency))

 ## Truth